J2897/SymLinker/README.md

 =========
 *Released under the GNU General Public License version 3 by J2897.*

 Pass it a source folder, and a destination, and a copy will be created.
-But instead of copying the files, symbolc links will be created instead.
+But instead of copying the files, symbolic links will be created instead.

+*This has been successfully tested on 64-Bit Windows 7.*